Important Registration & Attendance Information

 Student Service Center

-If you need to speak with the Financial Aid, Registrar, Military Affairs or Student Accounts Office, you may visit them in the Student Service Center located in Green Hall.
+If you need to speak with the Financial Aid Office, Registrar’s Office, Office of Military Affairs, or Student Accounts Office, you may visit them in the Student Service Center located in Green Hall.

 Need to find your way around campus?
 Use our interactive map to find academic buildings, dining locations, and recreation facilities.